1146976048qq/DR_BERT/README.md

 # Dyn_BERT

- Code and dataset for oue paper ``Incorporating Dynamic Semantics into Pre-Trained Language Model for Aspect-based Sentiment Analysis''.
+Dataset and source code for our paper: "Incorporating Dynamic Semantics into Pre-Trained Language Model for Aspect-based Sentiment Analysis".